nvpro-samples/vk_lod_clusters/README.md

 > Make sure the processed `zorah_main_public.gltf.nvsngeo` was either downloaded or generated as described above.

 Known Issues:
+* Some versions of the Vulkan Validation Layer may trigger complaints about non-optional variables being zero.
+When in fact they are optional and allowed to be zero.
+This will be fixed in future versions.
 * Compared to the original demo the vegetation had to be removed to make the sharing of the glTF possible (the asset itself is licensed under MIT License).
 * Some objects float a bit strangely in the air and lack animation, this is expected for this scene and sample.
 * The vegetation will appear to fade out a bit quickly, especially the grass.
 This is a known limitation for mesh-based simplifcation on